abdelrhmanwahdan/mobile-price-classification/README.md

 # Conclusion

-logistic regression model outperforms other models in the mobile price calssification problem with accuracy 94% .
+logistic regression model outperforms other models in the mobile price classification problem with accuracy 94% .

 ![Predictions](images/predictions.png "predictions")